renero/causal-graph/docs/quickstart.rst

 - The metrics obtained from the evaluation of the causal graph against the true DAG.

-In those cases where training or running a method takes a long time, ``causalgraph`` allows you to save the model (``-s`` or ```--save_model```) trained in a file and load it later.
+In those cases where training or running a method takes a long time, ``causalexplain`` allows you to save the model (``-s`` or ```--save_model```) trained in a file and load it later.
 To load the model, use the ``-l`` or ``--load_model`` option.